QuarkChain/w3mail/README.md

 ![](public/diagram.jpg)

 #### Public key
-Emails are encrypted using a symmetric key, which needs to be encrypted with the public key.
+Emails are encrypted using a symmetric key, a symmetric key needs to be encrypted with the public key.
 ```
 export async function getPublicKey(account) {
     try {